The History of the Giles Family

 Michael (middle) with the IRA Third Tipperary Brigade

-Ann knows very little of Michael's activities as a member of the Third Tipperary Brigade, mainly because her father was so secretive about his activities.
+Michael's daughter Ann knows very little of her father's activities as a member of the IRA, mainly because he remained so secretive about his activities.
 It is believed that he may have been a member of an IRA flying column known as the Galtee Mountain Boys, though this is as yet unconfirmed.
 At one stage Michael and other volunteers are known to have buried some rifles in Tipperary, and to his dying day he refused to say where they were located.
-More significantly, it is known that for an unspecified period of time, Michael was on the run in Ireland, and was eventually forced to flee the country.
+It is also not known if he was involved in the Battle of Carrick-on-Suir, and the warfare at Killonerry (see above), but it seems incredibly likely.
+Following the Irregulars' defeat, Michael went on the run in Ireland, and was eventually forced to flee the country.

 Michael's wedding to Ellen Whelan in 1944